thephez/docs-platform/docs/reference/dapi-endpoints.md

 ### Platform gRPC Service

 In addition to providing the request data, the following endpoints can also provide proofs that the data returned is valid and complete.
+The endpoints are versioned so updates can be made to them without introducing issues for endpoint consumers.

 | Layer | Endpoint |   |
 | :---: | -------- | - |